Key Takeaways

 Journal Entry at Commencement

-If a manufacturer/dealer lessor quotes an artificially low interest rate, IFRS 16 requires using a market interest rate.
-This prevents the manipulation of profit recognition by inflating revenue through below-market financing terms.
+If a manufacturer/dealer lessor quotes an artificially low interest rate, IFRS 16.73 requires selling profit to be restricted to the amount that would apply if a market rate of interest were charged.
+This prevents inflating profit at commencement through below-market financing terms.

 Sale and Leaseback: Buyer-Lessor Perspective